syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ### Displaying labels after a fixed interval

-To display labels after a fixed interval n, you can set [`interval`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/interval.html) property of ChartAxis as n.
-Default value of interval is null
+To display the labels after a fixed interval n, set the [`interval`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/interval.html) property of ChartAxis to n.
+The default value of interval is null.

 {% highlight dart %}